czuger/dungeon_gen/README.md

 ## Commands

 * Use the arrow keys to move in the dungeon.
-* d to mark a monster as killed.
+* k to mark a monster as killed.
 * d to mark a trap as disarmed.

 ## Output

-* Show you a grid : white is room, purple is wall
+* Show you a grid : white is room, purple is wall.
-* The small plain red circle is you
+* The small plain red circle is you.
-* The big red circle is how far you detect monsters
+* The big red circle is how far you detect monsters.
-* If you see a M then you meet a monster, create an encounter and resolve it
+* If you see a M then you meet a monster, create an encounter and resolve it.
-* If you see a T then you have a trap
+* If you see a T then you have a trap.
 * If you see a H then you have found the treasure.
-Give a hoard to the party, yeah ^^
+Give a hoard to the party, yeah ^^.
 * If you see a C then you have a trapped chest.
-Resolve the trap and then (if they are still alive) treat it as a H
+Resolve the trap and then (if they are still alive) treat it as a H.